modenaxe/MuscleForceDirection/README.md

 Using the plugin setup you can decide:
 1. the body/bodies of interest on which to run the MFD analysis
 2. the reference system in which you want to express the line of actions
-3. choose if you want to extract the "anatomical" lines of action or the effective lines of action.
+3. choose if you want to extract the "anatomical" lines of action or the "effective" lines of action.

 # Installation
 * For compiling the C++ plugin, follow the instructions available on the [OpenSim Developers' Guide](https://simtk-confluence.stanford.edu/display/OpenSim/Developer%27s+Guide), where you can also find some examples.
 * For installing the MFD plugin for use in the OpenSim GUI follow the same procedure to install other plugins:
 	* place the plugin in the `plugins` folder
 	* restart OpenSim
+* For using the MATLAB scripts (OpenSim version ), you need to:
+	* ensure that the OpenSim API are correctly installed.
+Please refer to the OpenSim [documentation](https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+with+Matlab).
-* For using the MATLAB toolbox, include the MATLAB folder in your path.
+	* include the MATLAB folder in your path.
+	* check the provided examples.

-# Examples of use
+# [WORK IN PROGRESS] Examples of use

 There will be examples of how to call the plugin from Matlab etc.

 # Publications

-The plugin was originally described in the Appendix of [this publication](https://github.com/modenaxe/MuscleForceDirection/blob/master/doc/papers/van%20Arkel%20et%20al.%20J%20Orthop%20Res%202013.pdf):
+The plugin was originally described in the Appendix of [this open access publication](https://github.com/modenaxe/MuscleForceDirection/blob/master/doc/papers/van%20Arkel%20et%20al.%20J%20Orthop%20Res%202013.pdf):

 ```bibtex
 @article{van2013hip,